Cyclone Taylor: Ottawa Senators (1907–1909)

 Taylor ended up signing with the Ottawa Senators, who played in the ECAHA (the league would drop the word "Amateur" in 1908 and become known as the ECHA).
-The Senators offered him $500 for the season, a salary that was high for the time but not extravagant.
+The Senators offered him $500 for the season, a high salary for the time but not extravagant.
 What attracted Taylor to Ottawa was that the club also promised him a job within the immigration branch of the federal Department of the Interior.
-Taylor was intrigued by the offer—the ability to have a permanent career was important, and a position in the civil service promised job security for Taylor after his hockey career ended.
+Taylor was intrigued by the offer—the ability to have a permanent career was important.
+A position in the civil service promised job security for Taylor after his hockey career ended.
 He thus took up a position as a junior clerk for $35 a month.

 Soon after arriving in Ottawa, Taylor received offers to leave the Senators and join other teams.
 The Ottawa Victorias, who played in the Federal Amateur Hockey League, a rival to the ECAHA, asked Taylor to play a two-game series against the Renfrew Creamery Kings of the local Upper Ottawa Valley Hockey League, with the possibility of a full-season contract.
 Renfrew, owned by O'Brien, argued that Taylor was not allowed to play for the Victorias, and the Stanley Cup trustees confirmed he was not eligible.
-Instead Renfrew made their own proposal to Taylor for after the series ended: $1,500 for the season.
-They argued that as Taylor had not signed a contract with Ottawa he was free to leave the team.
+Instead, Renfrew made their proposal to Taylor for after the series ended: $1,500 for the season.
+They argued that he could leave the team because Taylor had not signed a contract with Ottawa.
 Taylor visited Renfrew, about 80 km from Ottawa, and initially agreed to sign there as he heard rumours that he was not wanted in Ottawa.
-However representatives from the Senators met up with Taylor and confirmed the club did want him, which convinced him to return for the start of the season.
+However, representatives from the Senators met up with Taylor and confirmed the club did want him, which convinced him to return for the start of the season.